rticommunity/rticonnextdds-fluent-bit-plugins/README.md

 ------
 ## Notes

   * The name of the plugin you specify with the `-e` command-line option is important as it determines the name of the plugin, and the entry point of the plugin.
 The installed `/usr/local/lib/flb-out_dds_str.so` is a symlink to the real loadable plugin that is `/usr/local/lib/libflb_out_dds_str.so`.

-  * Refer to the examples (inside the `examples` folder) to see how to use the plugin
+  * Refer to the [McAfee AV example](examples/McAfee/README.md) (inside the `examples` folder) to see how to use the plugin